ulayera/freenom-ip-updater/README.md

 Update your dynamic ip address automatically with this script, you need:

-- your domain
+- your domain (can be one or more comma separated)
-- your domain id
+- your domain id (can be one or more comma separated)
 - your freenom username
 - your freenom password
 - OPTIONAL: repeat interval in miliseconds